-Info for Teachers
+Info for Interested Teachers / Getting Started

 What Is CA FBLA All About?

-We're committed to preparing today's high school and middle school students to become the business and community leaders of tomorrow.
+California Future Business Leaders of America is committed to preparing today's high school and middle school students to become the business and community leaders of tomorrow.
 Over 7,000 students a year from school chapters around the state participate in CA FBLA events, conferences, and competitions.
 Students gain critical business skills, complete community service projects, network with businesses, and learn the leadership skills that are in high demand in the workplace.

 More than any other CTSO, CA FBLA is student-driven.
 Students choose to compete in several of more than 60 different competitive events across the career skill spectrum.
 They design, participate in, and lead community service projects.
 Students can also run for Chapter, State, and even National office!
 Because of this, each chapter has its own "flavor", with some focusing more on competitive events while others focus on community service projects.